One of the many, many debates in cycling is the debate over indoor vs outdoor cycling.

 Indoor training is not cheap.

-You need a bike trainer, a mat, TV, laptop or computer, a fan and some space, most likely in your garage.
+You need a bike trainer, a mat for your bike trainer, TV, laptop or computer, a fan and some space, most likely in your garage.

 A smart indoor bike trainer can cost more than a thousand dollars.
 Considering you would only use it when you have absolutely no choice but to stay indoors, that’s quite the investment with limited return.